zapier/zapier-platform-cli/README-source.md

 * `zapier watch` - continuously sync your app to the Zapier interface, creating a fast feedback loop

+### Private by Default

+A simple `zapier deploy` will only create the App Version in your editor.
+No one else using Zapier can see it or use it.

 ### Sharing your App Version

 This is how you would share your app with friends, co-workers or clients.
 This is perfect for quality assurance, testing with active users or just sharing any app you like.